Before considering submitting an Unsolicited Proposal please:

 Office of the Chief Procurement Officer (OCPO) [For General Inquiries]

-Office of Procurement Operations (OPO) [DHS Headquarters Acquisition Offices, including U.S. Citizenship and Immigration Services and the Federal Protective Service] Unsolicited Proposals
+Office of Procurement Operations (OPO) [DHS Headquarters Acquisition Offices including Federal Protective Service] Unsolicited Proposals

 Customs and Border Protection (CBP) Unsolicited Proposals